-The first year I met this man I found out why my husband was the way he was and where he got his drive and passion.
+The first year I met this man I found out why my husband was the way he was and where he got his drive, passion, and inspiration.

 I remember this day quite well.
 Mr. Floyd had given us a tour in Stonington, Connecticut at his place of business Coogan Farm.

-Today Craig is now a farm manager at the Coogan Farm Nature and Heritage Center where his job duties consist of clearing brush to fixing stone walls, but what I found so intriguing about him is that he dedicates his time in helping a nonprofit organization’s Giving Garden.
-All their produce that they grow from the farm is donated to the Gemma E. Moan United Way/Labor Food Center which helps feed people in parts of Connecticut.
+Today Craig is a farm manager at the Coogan Farm Nature and Heritage Center where his job duties consist of clearing brush to fixing stone walls, but what I found so intriguing about him is that he dedicates his time to helping a nonprofit organization’s Giving Garden.
+All the produce that they grow from the farm is donated to the Gemma E. Moan United Way/Labor Food Center which helps feed people in parts of Connecticut.

 “He stated that because of what they are doing in the garden, he has been able to help change those statics with people who go hungry. “ That is one of the most important things I’ve ever done in my life.
 I’m, helping save lives”

-Craig loves sharing his knowledge in hopes to improve others’ lives.
-He strives to always learn to preserve the past and benefit the future generations.
+Craig loves sharing his knowledge in hopes of improving others’ lives.
+He strives to always learn to preserve the past and benefit future generations.
 This man gives 100% to everything he does.
 I am happy to have met this man and call him Dad.

-If you have liked this article, please be so kind as to click like below or share us to Social Media.
+If you have liked this article, please be so kind as to click like below or share us on Social Media.
 This lets us know how we are doing! – Thank you!